 Overview

-AnchorKit is a WordPress plugin I designed, built, and shipped end-to-end — a polished, accessibility-first table of contents plugin with a WYSIWYG settings experience.
+AnchorKit is a WordPress plugin I designed, built, and shipped end-to-end: an accessibility-first table of contents plugin with a live WYSIWYG settings experience.
+No client, no brief, no deadline.
+Just a category I'd noticed was underserved on the design front, and a hypothesis about what a more thoughtful product could look like.

 The Gap